-1. Prepare a 2-4% suspension of red blood cells in isotonic saline solution (Reagent Red Blood Cells may be used
+1. Prepare a 2-4% suspension of red blood cells in isotonic saline solution (Reagent Red Blood Cells may be used directly from the vial or according to the manufacturer's instructions.)

+- Add 1 drop of blood grouping reagent to a glass test tube.
+Add 1 drop of red blood cell suspension.
+Steps 2 and 3 - may be performed in either order.
+4. Mix the contents of the test tube and incubate at - 4.
+Mix the contents of the test tube and incubate at $37 \text{ °C} \pm 1 \text{ °C}$ for 15-30 minutes. - Centrifuge the test tube.
+NOTE: Suggested centrifugation: 900-1000 g (approx. 3400 rpm) for 10 seconds or a time and speed appropriate for the centrifuge used that produces the strongest reaction of antibody with antigen-positive red blood cells, yet allows easy re-suspension of antigen- - negative red blood cells.
+After centrifugation, gently shake the tube to dislodge the cell button from the bottom and immediately observe macroscopically for agglutination.
+Negative reactions may be examined with an optical aid. - Record results. - 8.
+Proceed to step 8 of the Indirect Antiglobulin Test, if IAT is required.

+Tube Technique - Indirect Anti-Human Globulin Test (IAT)

-- directly from the vial or according to the manufacturer's instructions.) - 2.
+- Prepare a 2-4% suspension of red blood cells in isotonic saline solution (Reagent Red Blood Cells may be used directly from the vial or according to the manufacturer's instructions). - 2.
 Add 1 drop of blood grouping reagent to a glass test tube. - 3.
 Add 1 drop of red blood cell suspension.
-Steps 2 and 3 - may be performed in either order.
-4. Mix the contents of the test tube and incubate at - 37 °C ± 1 °C for 15-30 minutes. - 5.
+Steps 2 and 3 may be performed in either order. - Mix the contents of the test tube and incubate at 37 °C ± 1 °C for 15-30 minutes. - Optional Steps (5-7) - 5.
 Centrifuge the test tube.

-NOTE: Suggested centrifugation: 900-1000 g (approx. 3400 rpm) for 10 seconds or a time and speed appropriate for the centrifuge used that produces the strongest reaction of antibody with antigen-positive red blood cells, yet allows easy re-suspension of antigennegative red blood cells.

-- 6. After centrifugation, gently shake the tube to dislodge the cell button from the bottom and immediately observe macroscopically for agglutination.
-Negative reactions may be examined with an optical aid. - 7.
-Record results. - 8.
-Proceed to step 8 of the Indirect Antiglobulin Test, if IAT is

-Tube Technique - Indirect Anti-Human Globulin Test

-- 1. Prepare a 2-4% suspension of red blood cells in isotonic saline solution (Reagent Red Blood Cells may be used directly from the vial or according to the manufacturer's instructions) - Add 1 drop of blood grouping reagent to a glass test - Add 1 drop of red blood cell suspension.
-Steps 2 and 3 may be performed in either order. - Mix the contents of the test tube and incubate at 37 °C \pm 1 °C for 15-30 minutes.

-Optional Steps (5-7)

-5. Centrifuge the test tube.